Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 The classes-plus-thesis track of the ThM requires the following for completion:

-- Research Methodology course (either BS800 or CH800) – 3 credits
+• Research Methodology course – 3 credits

 NB: All accepted ThM students are first admitted to the classes-only track of the ThM.
-If the student desires during the program to pursue a ThM by the thesis-plus-classes track, the student may apply to the faculty for permission to do so providing the successful completion of the Research Methodology course and at least one other three-credit ThM course.
+If the student desires during the program to pursue a ThM by the classes-plus-thesis track, the student may apply to the faculty for permission to do so providing the successful completion of the Research Methodology course and at least one other three-credit ThM course.
 See the “Thesis Requirements” section below for more information.

 Spiritual Formation